 This topic explains how you can combine several indexes into a single large archive with a single entry point using unions in Index Manager Enterprise.
-If you are not yet sure what unions are and how they work, you can learn more about unions in this topic.
+For more information about unions, see How unions work.

-Name: Enter a descriptive name for the union into the Name field.
+Name: Enter a descriptive name for the union.
 This is the archive name that will be visible to the clients.

 Description: Enter a more precise description of the union in this field.

-Index Folder: Here, type in the path to the index folder where the union should be stored.
-You should not point it to an existing index, but rather create a new index folder where the union index is placed.
+Index Folder: Enter the path to the index folder where the union should be stored.
+Do not use an existing index, create a new index folder where the union index is placed.
 Later you will add members to the union, i.e. existing indexes that will be joined together or configured with backup solutions.
-More about that later.

 Update interval: Choose how often (in seconds) the union should check the connected union members to look for updates:

 - Decrease the interval if you would like to check the members for updates more frequently.
 This is useful if the union members are updated often and you want to make sure that the archive is fully up-to-date.
 It will, however, increase the network load and the processor load on the union server.
 If you need to decrease the interval but experience that the union server is getting too slow, try to decrease the browse size for each of the union members.

 - Increase the interval if the members should be checked for updates less frequently.
 This is useful for indexes that rarely change or if the processor load or network load is too high.
 You can also try to decrease the browse size for each of the union members to reduce the processor load.

 A search always returns the newest files and is not affected by this setting.
 It only applies to browsing the archive.
 The number of seconds between updates can range from 1 to 1,000.